-Attention to diversity runs through our pedagogical practice at UNC-CH Geography, and current scholarship on issues related to diversity is highlighted in nearly all of our courses, but courses with a special focus on these issues are noted below.
+Attention to diversity runs through our pedagogical practice at UNC-CH Geography, and current scholarship on issues related to diversity is highlighted in nearly all of our courses.
+See below for a list of programs, courses and resources with a focus on these topics.

 An examination of the relationship between globalization and localization in order to think about how we, as individuals and groups, can make a difference in the world.